wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 (w5imp2)=
 ::::{admonition} Important to know about Illumina sequencing
 :class: important
 - all reads in one run have the same length, defined by the number of cycles (20-350bp).
-- due to the fixed read length it is possible that the sequenced reads contain primer sequences (if the DNA fragment was shorter than the number of cycles).
-  These always need to be removed.
+- due to the fixed read length it is possible that the sequenced reads contain primer sequences (if the DNA fragment was shorter than the number of cycles); these always need to be removed
-- reads can be sequenced from one primer end only, which yields so-called single end reads, or from both primer ends, which gives paired end reads, i.e. two reads that originate from the same molecule with a distance that is approximately known.
+- reads can be sequenced from one primer end only, which yields so-called single end reads, or from both primer ends, which gives paired end reads, i.e. two reads that originate from the same molecule with a distance that is approximately known
-- reads have a base accuracy of about 99.99% (Q40).
+- reads have a base accuracy of about 99.99% (Q40)
-- it is very high throughput: The number reads obtained in a single run range from millions to billions, depending on the model.
+- it is very high throughput: The number reads obtained in a single run range from millions to billions, depending on the model
-- fragments with extreme GC content are less likely to be sequenced, which can lead to incomplete genome assemblies or coverage.
+- fragments with extreme GC content are less likely to be sequenced, which can lead to incomplete genome assemblies or coverage
 ::::

 Overall, Illumina reads are cheap, short and highly accurate.